SagarTimande/Linux-Commands/README.md

 Remember that while many Linux systems follow a similar directory structure, there can be variations based on the distribution and specific configurations.
 The Filesystem Hierarchy Standard (FHS) is a set of guidelines that many Linux distributions adhere to maintain a consistent directory structure.

 ---
-Certainly!
+## Most Important and Frequently used Linux Commands:

 Here's an explanation of each of the basic commands you've listed:

 1. **`whoami`:**
    - Displays the username of the currently logged-in user.